thisismydemo/thisismydemo.github.io/content/post/2023-10-16-azure-stack-hci---part-iii---advanced-deployment-of-a-single-node-cluster.md

 - Under Resiliency, since this is a single node, we will only have the availability to select two-way mirror.
 - Size I added 1 TB

-Under more options I made sure I selected Then provision.
+Under more options I made sure I selected Then provisioning.

 ![](/img/azshci-series/part-iii/Screenshot%202023-10-16%20140836.png)